openharmony/third_party_musl/docs/interface/string/__STRNDUP.md

 #### **NAME**

-​       __strndup - search for a character in the specified memory block.
+​       __strndup - copy the first n characters of the string and add a terminator.

 #### **SYNOPSIS**